sooiee/aluma-mental-health-project/README.md

 * Thank you to Learn Web for the card container code.
 It was taken from [this video](https://www.youtube.com/watch?v=9FNNkzPBFcE) and customised.
 * Code for the Carousel, modal and cards was taken from bootstrap and intergated and customised with the help of copilot.
 * Used code from a previous [love-running](https://github.com/sooiee/love-running) project to help with the nav, footer and resources section.
+* Copilot AI tool also used in code generation, debugging, and optimisation.

 ### CONTENT
 This is a list of the websites used for the content: